Code-Institute-Submissions/ms2-letsfly/README.md

 -   [JQuery](https://jquery.com/) used to make the site interactive
 -   [Bootstrap](https://getbootstrap.com/) used to help make the game responsive across all devices

-### 3.3 Tools and Other Resources:

 -   [Googlefonts](https://fonts.google.com/) used to source the font for the title of the game on both pages
+-   [Balsamiq](https://balsamiq.com/) used to create the wireframes during the "skeleton" phase of the project.
+-   [Font Awesome](https://fontawesome.com/) used frequently to provide icons for the modals and game page.

+### 3.3 Version control

 -   [Git](https://git-scm.com/) used as the version control in utilising [Gitpod](https://www.gitpod.io/) to add code and commit to Git/push to Github.
 -   [Github](https://github.com/) used to store the code following being pushed from Git.

--   [Balsamiq](https://balsamiq.com/) used to create the wireframes during the "skeleton" phase of the project.
+### 3.4 Tools and Other Resources:

 -   [Autoprefixer CSS](https://autoprefixer.github.io/) used to check CSS browser compatibility.
 -   [Hover:CSS](https://ianlunn.github.io/Hover/) used to create additional CSS effects for the title page and buttons across the site
 -   [Youtube](https://www.youtube.com/) Used as a very handy reference for online JS tutorials and refreshers on JS code learned from the course